Birds inspire our artwork with their colors, beauty and grace. These paintings of birds display their wonders and diversity.

 bluebird while he was “Cleaning Up”.

-Two of my most favorite flowers are a selection of roses outside in the garden and
+Two of my most favorite flowers are a selection of roses outside and

 orchids that grow in the house.